hvdrew/openclaw-sandbox/README.md

 This is all inspired by [this blog post](https://www.docker.com/blog/run-openclaw-securely-in-docker-sandboxes/) from docker.com, although the guide itself is based on stale info and required a migration to the new `sbx` CLI that docker offers.
 The `docker sandbox` syntax has been deprecated for some time.

+### Further Integration
+To take this further you should consider setting up a Channel within OpenClaw once it's up and running.
+I have mine set up as a Discord bot to allow for easy communication from anywhere.
+It is a full moderator on it's own server and has really been cool to work with.

+I'd highly recommend either discord or WhatsApp to get the most out of this setup.

 ## Notes on setup
 This is intended to be ran on Windows 11.
 You very likely need to have the following set up:
 - WSL2, plus enabling WSL2 functionality in Docker Desktop's settings